tom-mi/iBrew/README.md

   ¹console grants access to advanced options

 (host) ip4 format, ip6 format or host name
 ```

-### Console Commands
+## Console

 Start the console with the command `iBrew console`.
 The following commands are available within the console:

 ```